PSY1200 – Introduction to developmental psychology

 - 5 credits overlap with PSY120

-25 lectures over 8 weeks.
-Also available are seminars of 2 hours per week for 5 weeks.
-These seminars offer instruction in writing skills with reference to the semester assignment.
+The teaching will consist of lectures and seminars.
+The seminars offer instruction in writing skills with reference to the semester assignment.

 The e-learning tool Canvas will be used during the course.